YuehChuan/bert-Agus/README.md

 # Use Google BERT to label unstructured text data

-This is the main software repository for the bert-tug.
+This is the main software repository for the bert-Agus.

 - For extensive technical documentation, please refer to [BERT](https://github.com/google-research/bert) and [bert-as-service](https://bert-as-service.readthedocs.io/en/latest/)